edmundhung/conform/docs/api/react/future/useForm.md

 ### `intent: IntentDispatcher`

 Intent dispatcher for programmatic form actions.
 Same functionality as [`useIntent`](./useIntent.md) but already connected to this form.

+It includes the built-in intent methods plus any custom intents configured through [`configureForms`](./configureForms.md) or this form's own `intents` option.

 ## Examples